clay/amphora-sitemaps/README.md

 At startup time, the module will create the following XML endpoints:

 ### _sitemaps
-Gets the all the published pages.
+Gets all the published pages.

 `eg. yoursite.com/_sitemap`